cbass2404/wctrl-auto-ab-detent-ratio/README.md

 Add a more specific entry in the ratio editor, or move the entry you want above the one it ties with.

-**Reporting a bug.** Include the version — it is in the folder name, the hook filename, and the first line of the log.
+**Reporting a bug.** Include the version, it is in the folder name, the hook filename, and the first line of the log.

 ---